Musical keyboard: Description

 The twelve notes of the Western musical scale are laid out with the lowest note on the left.
-The longer keys (for the seven "natural" notes of the C major scale: C, D, E, F, G, A, B) just forward.
+The longer keys (for the seven "natural" notes of the C major scale: C, D, E, F, G, A, B) jut forward.
 Because these keys were traditionally covered in ivory they are often called the white notes or white keys.
 The keys for the remaining five notes—which are not part of the C major scale—(i.e., C♯/D♭, D♯/E♭, F♯/G♭, G♯/A♭, A♯/B♭) (see Sharp and Flat) are raised and shorter.
 Because these keys receive less wear, they are often made of black colored wood and called the black notes or black keys.
-Black keys form a pentatonic scale.
+White keys form a diatonic scale, while black keys form a pentatonic scale.
 The entire pattern repeats at the interval of an octave.

 The arrangement of longer keys for C major with intervening, shorter keys for the intermediate semitones date to the 15th century.
 Many keyboard instruments dating from before the nineteenth century, such as harpsichords and pipe organs, have a keyboard with the colours of the keys reversed: the white notes are made of ebony and the black notes are covered with softer white bone.
 A few electric and electronic instruments from the 1960s and subsequent decades have also done this; Vox's electronic organs of the 1960s, Farfisa's FAST portable organs, Hohner's Clavinet L, one version of the Korg Poly-800 synthesizer and Roland's digital harpsichords.

 Some 1960s electronic organs used reverse colors or gray sharps or naturals to indicate the lower part (or parts) of a single keyboard divided into two parts, each controlling a different registration or sound.
 Such keyboards accommodate melody and contrasting accompaniment without the expense of a second manual, and were a regular feature in Spanish and some English organs of the renaissance and baroque eras.
 The break was between middle C and C-sharp, or outside of Iberia between B and C. Broken keyboards reappeared in 1842 with the harmonium, the split occurring at E4/F4.

 The reverse-colored keys on Hammond organs such as the B3, C3 and A100 are latch-style radio buttons for selecting pre-set sounds.